-The requirements for a member's POC as stated in the PA/HCA Completion Instructions apply to the POC certification period.
-Regardless of the PA period (which in some cases can be granted for up to one year), the POC must be completed at least every 62 days.
+The requirements for a POC as stated in the PA/CPA Completion Instructions apply to the POC certification period.
+Regardless of the PA period (which in some cases can be granted for up to 364 days), the POC must be completed at least every 62 days.